 MCC also installed a new control station and switchyard on Zanzibar, as well as 37 kilometers of transmission lines on the island—all to provide an improved source of electricity that will benefit the Zanzibari people and attract outside investment.
 The 100-megawatt submarine cable is helping to eliminate rolling blackouts and power surges that were regular occurrences in Zanzibar.
 The cable includes a fiber-optic component that has also improved the island’s Internet access.

 Following MCC’s investments, the island’s utility can now handle up to 250,000 customers—almost double its previous capacity.
-Ahead of the Power Africa effort, the Tanzania Compact proved MCC is a key player in bringing power to Africa.

 Working with the Private Sector